 - Upper-Class Writing Requirement: During the second or third year, students must complete an intensive research & writing project under faculty supervision.

-- Professional Skills Requirement: Students must take at least one course that offers substantial instruction in professional skills.
+- Experiential Course Requirement: Beginning with the Class of 2019, students must take at least 6 credits in experiential education through courses that offer substantial instruction in professional skills.

 - Introduction to Business Fundamentals: Beginning with the Class of 2017, students must complete this self-paced online course, which provides foundational instruction in business, corporate finance, accounting, and related subjects.